Lumi-supercomputer/lumi-userguide/docs/development/debugging/gdb4hpc.md

 See also the page in Cray documentation about [debugging tools in Cray Programming Environment](https://cpe.ext.hpe.com/docs/#debugging-tools).

 !!! note
-    To efficiently debug your application, it's recommended to compile it with the debug flag (`-g`).
+    To efficiently debug your application, it is recommended to compile it with the debug flag (`-g`).

 To have access to `gdb4hpc`, load the corresponding module in your environment.